chrisjeg/upgrade-compute-module/README.md

 - `compute-module-rid`: The resource identifier (RID) of the compute module to be upgraded.
 (Required)
 - `container-name`: The name of the container within the compute module that needs to be upgraded.
 (Required)
 - `container-tag`: The new tag of the container to which the compute module will be upgraded.
 (Required)
 - `access-token`: The access token used for authentication with the Foundry API.
 This can also be set as an environment variable `FOUNDRY_ACCESS_TOKEN`.
-(Optional)
+(Optional).
+If you use chrisjeg/auth-to-foundry, you don't need this.

 ## Environment Variables